stormedx/butrin-terminal/README.md

 ## Whoa, what is this repo?
 <img src="./media/abilify-nobg.png" align="left" width="25%" />
-Butrin is a color scheme and configuration that I use for multiple terminals, including Windows Terminal, Alacritty, Kitty, etc. The color scheme is directly based off of my original character Abilify's color scheme; No association with big pharma!
+Butrin is a color scheme and configuration that I use for multiple terminals, including Windows Terminal, Alacritty, Kitty, etc. The color scheme is directly based off of my original character, Abilify's color scheme; No association with big pharma!

-I aim to provide a consistend and pleasant look across different terminal emulators and platorms.
+I aim to provide a consistent and pleasant look across different terminal emulators and platorms.
 It also offers some features to enhance the productivity and usability of the terminal, such as using a tiling window manager keyboard layout (Windows Terminal Only).
 For a full list of keybindings, read below.
 <br>

 ## Dependencies